-- Develop a phased product roadmap that provides the most value to users, as quickly as possible?
+- Develop a phased product roadmap that provides the most value to users as quickly as possible

-- Understand and document the full scope of requirements for launching your product?
+- Understand and document the full scope of requirements for launching your product

-- Mitigate project risk through technical research spikes to understand cost, complexity, and time required to build and launch the features of the application?
+- Mitigate project risk through technical research spikes to understand cost, complexity, and time required to build and launch the features of the application

-- Determine the correct technology stack to support the functionality, design, platform performance requirements, and constraints?
+- Determine the correct technology stack to support the functionality, design, platform performance requirements, and constraints

-We'll work together during several collaborative sessions to identify and document the key components that comprise any successful business.
-We want to experience the platform through the eyes of a new user who has no context or previous orientation.
+At this point, we experience the platform through the eyes of a new user who has no context or previous orientation.
 Then, we start asking questions:

 - How do we get them hooked?

 - What is the point of view we want to communicate?